 Four feeding regimes will be tested in quadruplicate: Ulva, kelp, a formulated feed containing 20% Ulva (20U), as well as a mixed diet (alternating between each feeding regime on a weekly basis), resulting in a total of 16 tanks (320 sea urchins).
 All feeds will be administered ad libitum.

-These feeding regimes will be duplicated across two temperatures: ambient incoming water (temperature will be continuously recorded) and a concistent temperature of 17°C. Therefore, a total of 32 tanks will be stocked with sea urchins, equating to 640 sea urchins for inclusion in the study.
+These feeding regimes will be duplicated across two temperatures: ambient incoming water (temperature will be continuously recorded) and a consistent temperature of 17°C (temperature controlled using a heat pump).
+Therefore, a total of 32 tanks will be stocked with sea urchins, equating to 640 sea urchins for inclusion in the study.
 Animals will be collected one month prior to starting the growth trial to incrementally increase the water temperature to 17°C for this set of tanks.

 Animals will be provided with constant water supply and aeration.
 Tanks will be cleaned twice a week or as needed and daily biosecurity checks will be performed.